apache/incubator-heron/website/content/docs/contributors/custom-metrics-sink.md

   sink-restart-attempts: -1 # Attempt to restart forever
 ```

+It is optional to add other configurations for the sink.
+All configurations will be constructed
+ as an unmodifiable map `Map<String, Object> conf` and passed to `init(conf, context)`.

 ## Using Your Custom Sink

 Once you've made a JAR for your custom Java sink, distributed that JAR to
 `metrics-mgr-classpath` folder, and changed the configuration in
-`heron/config/metrics_sink.yaml`, you'll need to [re-compile
+`heron/config/src/yaml/conf/${CLUSTER}/metrics_sinks.yaml`.
-Heron](../../developers/compiling).
-Any topology submitted using that compiled
-version of `heron-cli` will include the custom sink.
+Any topology submitted using that configuration will include the custom sink.You must [re-compile
+Heron](../../developers/compiling) if you want to include the configuration in a new heron-cli distribution.